 Whenever one talks about the Indian smartphone market, especially the budget segment, the first brand that comes to the mind is Micromax.
 No matter wherever you go, you will spot every third person flaunting a Micromax smartphone.
 The Indian brand, which threatened the market leader Samsung in the year 2014, appeared to be losing its touch during the last year.
 While both Samsung and Micromax retained their first and second positions respectively, Micromax witnessed a huge dip in its sales volume by the end of 2015.
-There were several reasons behind the dip in performance of Micromax and the advent of premium Chinese brands was one of them.
-In this write-up we will take a look at the numbers posted by various brands and the reason behind Micromax’s dip and rise of other brands in India.
+There were several reasons behind the dip in the performance of Micromax and the advent of premium Chinese brands was one of them.
+In this write-up, we will take a look at the numbers posted by various brands and the reason behind Micromax’s dip and rise of other brands in India.

 Recent positioning of brands in India

 Recently, major brands posted the numbers achieved by them in the last quarter of the year 2015 and we are not surprised to see Samsung at the top of the chart, yet again.
-The South Korean handset maker owned 28.6% market share in the smartphone domain, which is a significant improvement over same period of last year (27.4% in 2014).
-In 2015, Micromax had the second largest chunk of the market share with 14.30% share.
+The South Korean handset maker owned 28.6% market share in the smartphone domain, which is a significant improvement over the same period of last year (27.4% in 2014).
+In 2015, Micromax had the second largest chunk of the market share with a 14.30% share.
 However, the number comes as a huge surprise to us as the brand posted a share of 19.50% in the corresponding period of last year.
-The real shocker, however, was the number posted by Lenovo (including Motorola) that jumped to 11.40% from 4.70 % in last quarter of 2014.
-Rest of the market share is occupied by remaining brands where Intex (9.6%) and Lava (6.8%) who showed a significant jump from the last year.
+The real shocker, however, was the number posted by Lenovo (including Motorola) which jumped to 11.40% from 4.70 % in the last quarter of 2014.
+The rest of the market share is occupied by remaining brands where Intex (9.6%) and Lava (6.8%) showed a significant jump from the last year.

-In 2015, it was the budget segment of smartphone that ruled the market in the country and Micromax was again the leader, however, it posted a decline in the market share vis-à-vis last year.
+In 2015, it was the budget segment of smartphones that ruled the market in the country and Micromax was again the leader, however, it posted a decline in the market share vis-à-vis last year.
 Samsung and Lenovo, on the other hand, posted a significant figure that is in excess of double their figure in 2014.

 How Smartphone manufacturers fared year on year against 2014?

 Coming to year on year performance by an individual brand, Lenovo has managed to take everyone by surprise.
-After having acquired Motorola, Lenovo posted a growth of 142%, which is a massive growth for any smartphone manufacturer.
+After having acquired Motorola, Lenovo posted a growth of 142%, which is massive growth for any smartphone manufacturer.
 The brand has been riding shotgun on the success of Moto and A series of smartphones from its stable.
-Samsung managed to grow by 4% from last quarter of 2014 to corresponding period of 2015.
+Samsung managed to grow by 4% from the last quarter of 2014 to the corresponding period of 2015.
 The South Korean brand has managed to gain lost grounds by launching new budget segment smartphones under its ON and J series.
 Samsung Galaxy J2 was the best selling smartphone from the brand and the new series is expected to evolve with time.

-Surprisingly, the king of budget domain, Micromax is the only brand that reported a percentage decline in the smartphone segment.
-The Indian handset maker has posted a percentage decline of 27% over the duration of one year from last quarter of 2014.
+Surprisingly, the king of the budget domain, Micromax is the only brand that reported a percentage decline in the smartphone segment.
+The Indian handset maker has posted a percentage decline of 27% over the duration of one year from the last quarter of 2014.